VirtusVerbis/SF2_Bitcoin_Bridge/README.md

 One installed, you can run the SQL Shell (psql) app (search for it in Windows apps).

-OR you can access it via Terminal (with admin rights) using 'psql' command.
+OR you can access it via Terminal using 'psql' command.